What is the Best Lumens for Under Cabinet Lighting?

 In a smaller kitchen renovation project, we used LED strips with 250 lumens per linear foot.
 This provided a soft, inviting light that enhanced the overall ambiance without being too harsh.
 It was perfect for a cozy kitchen environment where intense task lighting was not required.

-Step-by-Step Guide to Choosing and Installing the Right Lumens
+Step-by-Step Guide to Sizing and Selecting the Right Lumen Output

 FAQs